Deric-W/ros2-for-unity/README.md

         // asuming that the component is attached to the same GameObject IContext context = GetComponent<ContextComponent>();
         ```

+    When running in edit mode call `Setup.SetupPath()` before to prevent the native libraries from failing to load.

 2. Create a node.
 You have (again) two options:
     1. Creating nodes directly using the context:
         ```cs